jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Universal Laws for Life

-The fossil shop stood between a bookseller and a tinsmith on Lyme Regis's main street.
-Two men paused outside, examining the specimens in the window, then entered.
+The fossil shop stands between a bookseller and a tinsmith on Lyme Regis's main street.
+Two men pause outside, examining the specimens in the window, then enter.

-"Petrified wood," the taller man said.
+"Petrified wood," Mr. Hartley says.
 "The stall by the harbor had petrified wood.
 Tree turned to stone."

-Mary Anning looked up from her workbench.
+Mary Anning looks up from her workbench.
 "Looking for something in particular?"

-"The most interesting you have," the taller man said.
+"The most interesting you have," Mr. Hartley says.

-Mary set three specimens on the counter.
+Mary sets three specimens on the counter.

-"These are from different layers," she said.
-"This one"—a coiled shell, ridged and chambered—"from thirty feet down.
-This one"—vertebrae, each bone the size of a fist—"from sixty feet.
-And this"—a tooth, serrated, curved like a hook—"from ninety."
+"These are from different layers," she says.
+"This coiled shell, ridged and chambered is from thirty feet down.
+This large vertebrae from sixty feet.
+And this serrated, curved tooth from ninety feet."

-The taller man leaned closer.
+Mr. Hartley leans closer.
 "Different animals?"

-"Different worlds," Mary said.
+"Different worlds," Mary says.

-The shorter man frowned.
+Mr. Webb frowns.
 "Worlds?"

-"The deeper you go, the older the rock," Mary said.
-"We dig to reach Roman ruins.
+"The deeper you go, the older the rock.
+We dig to reach Roman ruins.
 These are deeper still.
 What lived at ninety feet never lived at thirty feet.
 What lived at thirty feet is gone now."

-"Gone," the taller man repeated.
+"Gone," Mr. Hartley says.
 "Extinct?"

 "Yes."

-The shorter man picked up the tooth.
-"But the Flood would have mixed them," Mary said.
-"Jumbled everything together.
-These are separated.
+Mr. Webb picks up the tooth.
+"But the Flood would have mixed them."

+"These specimens are separated.
 Layers.
 Each layer has its own creatures, and nothing else."

-The taller man studied the vertebrae.
+Mr. Hartley studies the vertebrae.
 "So these died long before humans."

-"Long before," Mary said.
+"Long before," Mary says.

-The two men looked at each other.
+The two men look at each other.

-"How long?" the shorter man asked.
+"How long?"
+Mr. Webb asks.

-"I don't know," Mary said.
-"Longer than we have words for."
+"I don't know.
+Longer than we have words for."

-The taller man pointed to the coiled shell.
+Mr. Hartley points to the coiled shell.
 "And nothing like this lives now?"

-"Nothing," Mary said.
-"I've looked.
+"Nothing.
+I've looked.
 So have others."

-The shorter man exhaled slowly.
+Mr. Webb exhales slowly.
 "So God's creation... can end?"

-Mary didn't answer.
-She let them look.
+Mary doesn't answer.

-The taller man picked up the shell.
-"What a wonderous thing to behold.
-How much Ms. Anning?"
+Mr. Hartley says, "How much, Miss Anning?"

 "Two shillings for the ammonite.
 Five for the vertebrae.
 Three for the tooth."

-The taller man glanced at his companion.
-His companion nodded.

-"We'll take all three," the taller man said.
+"We'll take all three."

-Mary wrapped them in cloth, took their coins.
+Mary wraps them in cloth, takes their coins.

-As they reached the door, the shorter man turned back.
-"What will you do next?"

-"Keep digging," Mary said.

-"Please do Ms. Anning?.
-This is most interesting."
+"We are members of the Kent Naturalists Society.
+Rock fossils have stirred up much debate in our group.
+May we join you on your next excavation?"
+Mr. Hartley asks.

+Mary smiles.
+"Tomorrow is low tide."

 ---

-Two men sit in reading chairs, a small table and lamp between them.
-Both men are reading _On the Origin of Species by Means of Natural Selection_.
-They finish the book, close it, and set it upon the desk, and look up.
+Three people walk on the beach.
+Tide is out.
+A massive cliff looms—layers of rock and soil stacked like pages in a book.

+Mr. Hartley kneels beside a pool.
+A crab moves across stone, claws extended.

+"Look at the segmentation.
+The armored body."
+He glances at Mary.
+"You've found similar forms in the rock?"

+"Similar.
+Older.
+Different species."

+A gull lands near the pool.
+Strikes down.
+Cracks the shell with its beak.
+Then calls into the air.

+Mr. Hartley watches.
+"We classify that gull by its beak structure, its feet, its wings.
+Observable traits.
+We don't need to hear its call or understand its thoughts."

+"We observe what works.
+What works tells us about the environment.
+Form follows function.
+Here and now, and wherever else we look.
+Observable truths in nature and man."
+Mary says.

+Mr. Webb unwraps the ammonite.
+Holds it up.
+"This shell—it controlled buoyancy.
+The opening suggests tentacles.
+The size suggests a predator."

+"The form tells the story," Mary says.
+"Even when the creature is stone."

+Mr. Hartley pauses.
+"Your work will make much noise at the Geological Society, Miss Anning."

+"They don't accept women as members."

+"I know.
+Regardless your work will be know there."

 Silence.

-Now both look around the room.
-It's lined with specimens—fossils in labeled boxes, mounted skeletons, drawers of teeth and shells.

-"They're all related.
-This entire time.
-Everything has been related," the taller man says.

-"A family tree," the shorter man says.
-"Species live and die according to whether they fit their environment.
-When the environment changes.
-So do the species.
-So do the ecosystems.
-Grazers.
-Predators.
-Scavengers."

-"Extinction isn't punishment.
-It's... selection."

-"We've been collecting branches of the tree," the shorter man says.
-"Now we know what we're looking at."

-"It's going to take years to sort it all out."

-"Wonderful!"

-- two naturalists specifying a species by observation would be cool. no listening, just effectual truth.
+Mr. Webb looks at the cliff face, as they all start to climb it.

+Mary says, "Careful gentlemen.
+We'll be nearing a very large precipice."

+Three people dig.

 #### Lessons